dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 By doing this transtion at a pace that is neither too fast (adding too much process too quickly) nor too slow (too heavy a focus on individuals) it is possible to save a lot of pain and suffering.
 This translates to a happier and more productive workforce.

+The key questions to ask yourself repeatedly are
+- "How much time does it waste?"
+- "How does the waste scale with number of engineers?"
+- "How much of it can I mitigate?"

+It can be difficult to prioritize time for scaling work in fast moving startups.
+However you must learn to skate to where the puck will be, not where it currently is.
+The most dangerous problem you have may not be the one that is most pressing now, it will be the one that has the worst scaling properties.

 # The longer version

 In terms of the numbers and facts the journey was something like this